Automox Servers API is now Fast By Default

 This parameter allows you to specify whether to exclude

-in the response. -
+policy_statusandstatusin the response. -

 By default, this parameter is set to

-will be included in the response. -
+0, which means that the values ofpolicy_statusandstatuswill be included in the response. -

 If you set this parameter to